Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 An incomplete does grant you additional time on assignments that you may not have been able to complete during the semester due to extenuating circumstances.
 However, there are drawbacks as well.

 - You'll be working on the assignments during break, so you should expect to complete the assignments without official staff support.
-- Especially if you're taking an incomplete on the final, you'll be completing the incomplete work in addition to your usual coursework.
+- Especially if you're taking an incomplete on the final, you'll be completing the incomplete work in parallel with your usual coursework.

 An alternative to taking an incomplete is [late dropping](https://lsadvising.berkeley.edu/policies/late-change-class-schedule) the course.
-With another chance at the course, you'll have more time to learn the fundamental concepts and also a chance to improve your grade more.
+With another chance at the course, you'll have more time to learn the fundamental concepts and a chance to improve your grade.
 Many 61B assignments don't change much from semester to semester, so a lot of your efforts this semester can be reused if you decide to retake the course.
 The late drop deadline is **Friday, December 1st (12/1)**.

 ## Requesting an incomplete

 To request an incomplete, please fill out this form by **Friday, December 8th (12/8) at 11:59pm**.
 We will be processing incomplete requests on a rolling basis.

-## Submitting incomplete assignments
+## FAQ

+**Q: How does the clobber work if I take an incomplete on the final?**

+A: We will calculate your percentile based on scores from next semester's final (e.g. if you take the Spring 2024 final, your percentile is calculated relative to the Spring 2024 scores).
+That percentile will be used when clobbering your midterm scores from the current semester.

+**Q: If I take an incomplete on Project 3, will I get a partner?**

+A: We may be able to find you a partner in some cases, but you should expect to work alone.

+**Q: How would I submit assignments that I take an incomplete on?**

-You should submit incomplete assignments the same way you submit assignments during the semester.
+A: You should submit incomplete assignments the same way you submit assignments during the semester.
 Most of these will be autograded through Gradescope, but some assignments like Project 3 may require you to fill out other forms.
 We will schedule Project 3 checkoffs when we return next semester.